 Why a Truck and Why this Site

-Pleasingly, the site was well received and it was gratifying to learn that it helped to inspire / inform many new builds.
+Pleasingly, the original Trip Truck site was well received and it was gratifying to learn that it helped to inspire / inform many new builds.
 It served me well personally, too, helping to form solid ground for my subsequent Build your own Overland Camper book project.
 Following the ‘completion’ of the truck build - and post-book publication - I decided that rather than run the risk of the original website quietly fading, the time was right to retire it and instead withdraw to a much simplified (and far less onerous) online presence.

 This blogsite is the result.
 It’s intentionally lightweight and does no more than offer a summary of the truck as it’s found today, a handful of resources, a few links, and - if you’re into such things - some travelogues that document our time on the road.